kbeigel/coevo/README.md

 # coevo
-Functions for running tests of cophylogenetic signal to assess coevolution in symbiotic systems.
+Functions for running tests of coevolution (cophylogenetic signal) to assess coevolution in symbiotic systems.

 ## Install the package using `devtools::install_github()`